skip to main content

 South Korea's 2025 presidential election after President Yoon’s impeachment could greatly affect relations with the United States, Japan, China, and North Korea.

-it possible to estimate how South Korea’s future foreign policy objectives might shape those relations.
-The path to the impending election began with the imposition of martial law by South Korean ... taken a firm stance against China and fully supported the US.
-This aligned with Yoon’s foreign policy goal of turning South Korea into a “ global pivotal state ,” increasing the country’s ...
-Japan-centered foreign policy,” indicating that a DPK president is unlikely to emphasize trilateral cooperation.
-Unlike Yoon, who was selective in engaging in historical debates with Japan, Lee remains firm
+stances from the potential candidates and their parties makes it possible to estimate how South Korea’s future foreign policy objectives might shape those relations.
+The path to the impending ...
+Competition Since Yoon was elected in 2022, the ruling PPP has taken a firm stance against China and fully supported the US.
+This aligned with Yoon’s foreign policy goal of turning South Korea ... in the first impeachment motion that Yoon had a “strange Japan-centered foreign policy,” indicating that a DPK president is unlikely to emphasize trilateral cooperation.
+Unlike Yoon, who was selective

 Why Are Special Operations Ever Conducted?